Health and Social Care

 Who is it for?

-This is for students who have an interest in pursuing a career in education, nursing, social or community services.
+This is for students who have an interest in pursuing a career in education, nursing, social or community and military services.
 The award provides a broad introduction to the health and care vocational area.
 It is a highly successful course which will stretch students and give them a varied insight into the world of health and social care and the importance of thought when dealing with vulnerable individuals.

 The general entrance requirements to sixth form apply.
 However, it is not necessary to have studied GCSE health & social care, and students will not be disadvantaged if this is the case.